jina-ai/docs/chapters/tutorials/index.rst

             )

         if not args.unblock_query_flow:
-            f.block()
+            flow.block()

 For more information on what the Flow is doing, specially in `f.use_rest_gateway(args.port_expose)` and `f.block()` check our `cookbook <https://github.com/jina-ai/jina/blob/master/.github/2.0/cookbooks/Flow.md>`_

-Ok, so it seems that we have plentf of work done already.
-If you run this you will see a new tab in your browser open, and there you will have a text box ready for you to input some text.
-However, if you try to enter anything you won't have any results.
-This is because we are using very dummy Executors.
+Ok, so it seems that we have plenty of work done already.
+If you run this you will see a new tab open in your browser, and there you will have a text box ready for you to input some text.
+However, if you try to enter anything you won't get any results.
+This is because we are using dummy Executors.
 Our `MyTransformer` and `MyIndexer` aren't actually doing anything.
 So far they only print a line when they are called.
 So we need real `Executors`.

-This has been already plenty of new information you've learned so far, so we won't go into `Executors` today, instead you can copy-paste the ones we are using for `this example <https://github.com/jina-ai/jina/blob/master/jina/helloworld/chatbot/executors.py>`_.
-The important part for you to understand is that it's here where you'll define exactly what you want your `Executors` to do.
-It can be something as simple as printing a line as we did today.
-Or something more complex as in the example.
+This has been already plenty of new information you've learned so far, so we won't go into `Executors` today.
+Instead you can copy-paste the ones we are using for `this example <https://github.com/jina-ai/jina/blob/master/jina/helloworld/chatbot/executors.py>`_.
+The important part to know is that all Executors' behavior is defined in executors.py`

 To try the `Executors` from the Github repo, just add this before the `download_data` function: